 - Green, medium removal torque

 - Long open time anaerobic adhesives that cure quickly

 - Helps keep production equipment up and running

-3M™ Scotch-Weld™ Threadlocker TL43 provides vibration, corrosion and shock resistance for fasteners in assembled form.
-Our blue, medium removal torque anaerobic adhesive is dispensed as a one-component, medium viscosity product.
+3M™ Scotch-Weld™ Threadlocker TL90 provides vibration, corrosion and shock resistance for fasteners in assembled form.
+Our green, medium removal torque anaerobic adhesive is dispensed as a one-component, very low viscosity product.
 This long open time anaerobic adhesive cures quickly in the absence of air when parts are assembled.

 Prevents Nuts and Bolts from Loosening with Vibration

-Our 3M™ Scotch-Weld™ Threadlocker TL43 hardens and seals threaded assemblies to resist vibration and prevent loosening or leakage of secured fasteners.
-Applying this adhesive to fasteners before tightening seals out moisture and prevents corrosion.
+Our 3M™ Scotch-Weld™ Threadlocker TL90 hardens and seals threaded assemblies to resist vibration and prevent loosening or leakage of secured fasteners.
+Applying this adhesive to fasteners after tightening seals out moisture and prevents corrosion.
 Application is fast and easy with just a targeted squeeze of the bottle.
-The anaerobic formulation bonds to oily metal parts, nuts and bolts, and begins to cure quickly into a polymer that seals, secures, and retains.
+The anaerobic formulation begins to cure quickly into a polymer that seals, secures, and retains.
 An activator can be used for even faster cure or larger gap sizes.
-The medium strength adhesive loosens when needed with regular hand tools.
+This very low viscosity adhesive flows into threads after parts are assembled and loosens when needed with regular hand tools.

 - Applications vary by temperature resistance, removability and oil tolerance

 Eliminates the Need for Lock Washers and Other Locking Components

 Our 3M™ Scotch-Weld™ Threadlocker TL90 is effective for locking, vibration resistance, sealing, and bonding threaded assemblies.
 Places where it is useful include machine tool access bolts, hydraulic system bolts, gear box/driveshaft bolts, bearing cover cap screws, countersunk screws and conveyor roller bolts.